Next3K/Sportradar/README.md

 # Game Board

-This project provides an efficient implementation of Football World Bup Score Board.
+This project provides an efficient implementation of Football World Cup Score Board.

 ## Table of Contents